Thailand - Random Thoughts Page 4

 Plumbing

 I don't think there is an inch of copper pipe in Thailand used for plumbing.
+Most houses just have a cold water supply; there being very few houses that have dual hot and cold supplies.

 Public Holidays

 The Thais certainly love their public holidays and there are no shortage of them.
 However, in terms of actually getting a day off, the country is divided between government and banking workers and the rest of society.
-The poor buggers earning Bt6,000 a month (80% of Thailand's population earns less than Bt10,000 a month) don't even get weekends off, let alone public holidays.
+The poor unfortunates earning Bt6,000 a month (80% of Thailand's population earns less than Bt10,000 a month) don't even get weekends off, let alone public holidays.

 Those fortunate enough to work in government departments - including schools - or banks, or similar institutions do rather well though.